-Save money and increase device security with Tails for your Organization
+Save money and increase device security with Tails for your Organization complete erasure of memory every time you shut down the operating system.

-One very secure option which requires a bit of technical skill to set up is the Tails operating system.
-This portable operating system is free to use and you can boot it up straight from a USB, bypassing the need to rely on licensed Windows or Mac operating systems.
-Tails is also a good option for those at extremely high risk, as it incorporates a wide range of privacy-enhancing features.
-These features include the integration of Tor (discussed below) to secure your web traffic, and the complete erasure of memory every time you shut down the operating system.
 These features essentially allow you to start with a clean slate each time you restart your computer.
 Tails also has a persistence mode, which allows you to save important files and settings across multiple sessions if desired.